William Angus

 In (analytic) Philosophy, I am most interest in the following fields:

 I wrote my undergraduate Philosophy dissertation on Inconsistent Set Theory.
 A slightly abridged version of my dissertation is called “Naïve Set/Class Theory and Second-Order Paraconsistent Logic”, and is available for viewing.
-TODO.
+In the paper, I try to construct a second-order paraconsistent logic for naïve set/class theory, using the semantics as the guiding force.

 Mathematics

 I wrote my undergraduate Mathematics dissertation on Lindström’s Theorem.
 A slightly abridged version is called “Classifying Logics: Abstract Model Theory, an Introduction”, and is also available for viewing.
 This work is supposed to be an introduction for final-year maths undergraduates (and above), who are very familiar with abstract algebra, to the fields of Model Theory and Abstract Model Theory.
-TODO
+That is, the study of properties and comparison of logics.